Lodge Reopens Friday, February 5th!

-In keeping with Federal, State, and Local guidelines for social distancing designed to slow the spread of Covid-19:
+We operate in keeping with Federal, State, and Local guidelines for social distancing designed to slow the spread of Covid-19:

-- For more information on our lodge’s enhanced cleaning and service protocols, visit our Clean & Safe program page
+- For more information on our lodge’s enhanced cleaning and service protocols, visit our Clean & Safe Program page

-- Last minute travelers: while most Day Use tickets are sold 30 days in advance, the Park Service releases 20% of the Day Use Entry Tickets for purchase within 48-hours of arrival day on a first-come first-served basis at recreation.gov
+- Last minute travelers: while most Day Use Entry Tickets will be sold in advance, the Park Service will release 20% of them for purchase within 48-hours of arrival day on a first-come first-served basis at recreation.gov

 - At this time, we are not able to obtain passes for our guests to drive their own cars in/out of the park.
 Each vehicle must obtain their own pass at recreation.gov.

-- If you would like to see/download/print our PDF with key information and step-by-step instructions, click here.
+If you would like to see/download/print our PDF with key information and step-by-step instructions, click here.

-You do NOT need a Day Use Entry Ticket if:
+You Do Not Need a Day Use Entry Ticket If:

-- participating in one of our professionally guided trips.
+- Participating in one of our professionally guided trips.
 Park admission fees and park access are included in our trips.